Find a Western Exterminator near you

 Call us for a free quote at 800-937-8398

 Odorous house ants are not very big in terms of size, but their colonies can be quite large.
 Once one of the colony’s scouts have found a source of food, such as something sweet on your kitchen counter, the scout ants will lay down a trail for others to follow.
 Before long an entire colony of ants will be inside your home.
 This can be a big problem and be unsanitary around food preparation surfaces.

-Western Exterminator is the expert in getting rid of Odorous House Ants and can discuss removal and treatment options with you.
+Western Exterminator is the expert in getting rid of odorous house ants and can discuss ant removal and treatment options with you.
 We can get rid of the ants and prevent them from returning if you contact us immediately.

-An Odorous house ant is a member of the Tapinoma sessile species of ant.
-Odorous house ants are also known as stink ants, coconut ants, or sometimes simply OHA’s.
+An odorous house ant is a member of the tapinoma sessile species of ant.
+Odorous house ants are also known as stink ants or coconut ants.
 They are brown or black in color and only about 1.5-3mm in length total, which makes them a very tiny species of ant.

 The scouts go out and search for food to bring back to the nest.
 Given their size, scout odorous house ants can get into a home or building very easily.
 Once a food source is found, the scouts leave an invisible scent trail back to the colony that the rest of the workers can use to find their way back to the food source.
 That’s when you may see the trail of ants traipsing through your kitchen, up the counters and into the food sources.

 They are also infamous for being very hard to kill.
 In fact, there have been examples of injured workers who continue to live, work and contribute to the colony with almost no stoppage in work.
 Even queens that have had crushed abdomens have been seen to continue to lay eggs.
 It’s because of this hardiness that they are so hard to get rid of once they enter your home.